wp-plugins/simple-drop-cap/readme.txt

 This plugin helps you transform the first letter of a word into a drop cap or initial letter simply by wrapping the word with shortcode [dropcap].
 If you don't know what a drop cap is, please read [this article](http://en.wikipedia.org/wiki/Initial) from Wikipedia.

 = How to use this plugin: =

+1. Customize the settings on Simple Drop Cap settings page.
+2. For version 1.1 and later, you can transform the first letter of all posts, pages, and custom post types automatically.

+* If you want to do it manually:

 1. For WP version 3.9 or higher, on post or page editing interface, select the word you want to transform into a drop cap.
 2. Click "Drop Cap" button which is located on tinymce editor tools.